rehierl/node-tree-outliner/3-basic-design/3-8-0-design-y.md

 any dynamic operation on `n1` (e.g. fold/unfold) will automatically also affect `n5/s5`.

-If, for example, `s1` would have to be folded, then how could that be done without automatically and completely hiding `s5`, a supposedly independent sibling section?
+If, for example, `s1` would have to be folded, then that could not be done without automatically and completely hiding `s5`, a supposedly independent sibling section.
+Transparent (i.e hidden/background) transformations prior to such an operation could not be avoided.

-Transparent (i.e hidden) background transformations prior to such an operation could not be avoided.
+(That consideration alone nullifies any such definition).

 > Node `n5` must be a child node of `n1`.